Why Teach in the UCSB Writing Program?

 UCSB Writing Program Assistantships offer the opportunity to develop theoretical and practical experience in the teaching of writing, curriculum design, and work with students.
 The experiences garnered as a Writing Program TA will help you to become a better teacher in your "home" discipline and a stronger candidate on the job market.
 Moreover, teaching in the Writing Program will help you to refine your own writing, reading, and critical analysis strategies.

 Working with an assigned supervisor who is a senior lecturer in the Writing Program, TAs are given training in and have significant responsibilities for all aspects of instruction, including grading, for one class (typically 25 students) each quarter.
 New incoming TAs usually begin their Writing Program assignment by teaching Writing 2, the General Education writing course required of all UCSB undergraduates.

 Writing Program TAships begin with participation in Writing 501, Academic Writing: Theory and Practice, a 4-unit course that provides a foundation in composition and rhetoric theory and practice, as well as a grounding in the Writing Program's course content and pedagogical approach.
 While this is a Fall quarter course, it begins prior to the start of the term.
-For Fall 2018 this course will meet Monday, September 10-Thursday, September 20 (excluding weekends).
-All TAs (regardless of prior experience, travel schedules, or anything else) must be able to attend class from approximately 9:30am-3:30 pm from 9/10-9/20, then from 3-4:50 Wednesdays through the Fall quarter.
+For Fall 2019 this course will meet Monday, September 10-Friday, September 20 (excluding weekends).
+All TAs (regardless of prior experience, travel schedules, or anything else) must be able to attend class from approximately 9:30am-3:30 pm from 9/9-9/20, then from 3-4:50 Wednesdays through the Fall quarter.